shubhamkumar27/Covid_19_flutter_app/README.md

 It also have a refresh button that will load the most recent data for you without restarting the app.

 ## Source of Data
-Special thanks to [Novel Corid API](https://github.com/novelcovid/api) for providing free APIs to fetch data.
+Special thanks to [Novel Covid API](https://github.com/novelcovid/api) for providing free APIs to fetch data.

 ## Screenshots
 <p align="middle">